unisonweb/olddocsite/_includes/quickstart.markdown

-# 3 minute quickstart guide
+# Three-minute quickstart guide

 This short guide will have you downloading and installing Unison and running your first program (a toy distributed mergesort implementation).
-There isn't much exposititon here and the focus here is on getting you up and running as quickly as possible. 🏎
+There isn't much exposititon here and the focus is on getting you up and running as quickly as possible. 🏎

 More in-depth guides follow this one.

-If you have any trouble with the process or ideas about how to improve this document, [come talk to us in the #alphatesting Slack channel][slack]!
+If you have any trouble with the process, or have ideas about how to improve this document, [come talk to us in the #alphatesting Slack channel][slack]!
 Also this document is [on GitHub][on-github].

 [slack]: https://join.slack.com/t/unisonlanguage/shared_invite/enQtNzAyMTQ4ODA0MDM4LWYxZTNkMGUxMDEzNTg3NTMxNjMxOGM2Zjg4ODFjM2RhNGY0OGU2NTMzYmQ1YWIwN2Y0YTc1NjQ1NjgzYzEzOWI
 [mac-dl]: https://github.com/unisonweb/unison/releases/download/untagged-daded0a07a0b3f5e9313/unison-osx